A parametrized generalization of Ohno's relation for multiple zeta values: Proof of Theorem and an equivalence of a relation for MZV's

 and $\mathbf{h}^{'}_{i_1,\ldots,i_{n'-1}}$ is the dual index of $\mathbf{h}_{i_1,\ldots,i_{n'-1}}$.
-The identity (15) can be rewritten as
+The identity (\ref{eq:16}) can be rewritten as

 Further we suppose that $m$ is a positive odd integer.
-Then, applying Theorem 1.2 (A) to the right-hand side of (16), we get
+Then, applying Theorem \ref{claim:1.2} $(*)$ to the right-hand side of (\ref{eq:17}), we get

-Therefore, by using (17) and induction on the positive odd integer $m$, we get the assertion which we stated at the beginning of this proof.
-This completes the proof of Theorem 1.2. \end{proof} As an application of Theorem 1.2, we can prove the following equivalence for the relation in Corollary 2.11. \begin{corollary} Let $\alpha_0$ and $\alpha_1$ be complex numbers with positive real parts.
-Then the following two assertions are equivalent$:$
+Therefore, by using (\ref{eq:18}) and induction on the positive odd integer $m$, we get (\ref{eq:15}).
+This completes the proof of Theorem \ref{claim:1.2}. \end{proof} As an application of Theorem \ref{claim:1.2}, we prove the following equivalence for the relation in Corollary 2.9. \begin{corollary} Let $\alpha_0$ and $\alpha_1$ be complex numbers with positive real parts.
+Then the following two assertions are equivalent:

 $\mathrm{(i)}$ Let $\mathbf{k}$ be an admissible index and $\mathbf{k^{'}}$ the dual index of $\mathbf{k}$.
 Then the identity